- Waste Transfer Station

 - Waste must be placed on the nature strip the night before collection is due

 - Items must be able to be lifted by two men

 - All hard waste items must not exceed two metres in length

 - All items such as tree branches and cuttings must be tied in 20kg or less bundles and a maximum of 1.5m in length and 20cm in diameter

 - Items such as rubble, soil, rocks and concrete will not be collected

 - HARD WASTE AND GREEN WASTE ARE TO BE KEPT SEPARATE

 - Total volume of items must not exceed 2m3.

-- Please do not endanger Council Staff by leaving broken glass, asbestos and chemicals out for collection (these items will also not be collected).
+- Please do not endanger Council staff or contractors by leaving broken glass, asbestos and chemicals out for collection (these items will also not be collected).